-Theses/projects/dissertations should be typed double-spaced in Arial 12- point type; do not use Arial Narrow, Arial Black, Arial Rounded MT Bold, or any other variations.
-The same type is used throughout the manuscript - headings, chapter titles, page numbers, table of contents, etc. should be in Arial, 12 point type.
-The content of appendices is not required to adhere to the typeface requirements (maps, handouts, tables in appendix, etc.), but the appendix title pages and pages numbers should be in Arial 12 point type.
+Theses/projects/dissertations should be typed double-spaced in Arial

+12- point type; do not use Arial Narrow, Arial Black, Arial Rounded MT Bold, or any other variations.
+Use the same type throughout the manuscript - headings, chapter titles, page numbers, table of contents, etc. should be in Arial, 12-point type.
+The content of appendices is not required to adhere to the typeface requirements (maps, handouts, tables in appendix, etc.), but the appendix title pages and pages numbers should be in Arial 12-point type.